 - Safeguard Peace and Stability Seek to maintain and preserve the Arctic region as an area free of conflict, acting in concert with allies, partners, and other interested parties.
-Support and preserve: international legal principles of freedom of navigation and overflight and other uses of the sea and airspace related to these freedoms, unimpeded lawful commerce, and the peaceful resolution of disputes for all nations. - Make Decisions Using the Best Available Information Across all lines of effort, decisions need to be based on the most current science and traditional knowledge.
-25 - Pursue Innovative Arrangements Foster partnerships with the state of Alaska, Arctic states, other international partners, and the private sector to more efficiently develop, resource, and manage capabilities, where appropriate and feasible, to better advance our strategic priorities in this austere fiscal environment. - Consult and Coordinate with Alaska Natives Engage in a consultation process with Alaska Natives, recognizing tribal governments' unique legal relationship with the United States and providing for meaningful and timely opportunity to inform Federal policy affecting Alaskan Native communities.
-26
+Support and preserve: international legal principles of freedom of navigation and overflight and other uses of the sea and airspace related to these freedoms, unimpeded lawful commerce, and the peaceful resolution of disputes for all nations. - Make Decisions Using the Best Available Information Across all lines of effort, decisions need to be based on the most current science and traditional knowledge.26 - Pursue Innovative Arrangements Foster partnerships with the state of Alaska, Arctic states, other international partners, and the private sector to more efficiently develop, resource, and manage capabilities, where appropriate and feasible, to better advance our strategic priorities in this austere fiscal environment. - Consult and Coordinate with Alaska Natives Engage in a consultation process with Alaska Natives, recognizing tribal governments' unique legal relationship with the United States and providing for meaningful and timely opportunity to inform Federal policy affecting Alaskan Native communities.27 implementation-plan-national-strategy-arctic-region.
+The document itself is posted at https://obamawhitehouse.archives.gov/sites/default/files/docs/ implementation_plan_for_the_national_strategy_for_the_arctic_region-fi.... pdf.